ChurchCRM/CRM/docs/Development/Readme.md

 -------------------------
 Running ChurchCRM is not complicated if you have experience with Web applications.
 If you don't, there are a few things to get used to.
-It is important to understand is that ChurchCRM is a Web-based application, which means it has two distinct sides:
+It is important to understand that ChurchCRM is a Web-based application, which means it has two distinct sides:

-The "server", on which the application actually runs.
+* The "server", on which the application actually runs.
 This is a centrally located computer that stores the files and information that ChurchCRM needs to run

-The "client", through which a user interacts with the application via a Web browser.
+* The "client", through which a user interacts with the application via a Web browser.

-There is only one server, but there can be an unlimited number of clients.
+While there is only one server, there can be an unlimited number of clients.

 What software do I need to run ChurchCRM?
 -------------------------------------------

-A PHP-compatible Web server (Apache is recommended) The MySQL database server (version 4.0 or higher)
+* A PHP-compatible Web server (Apache is recommended)
+* MySQL database server (version 4.0 or higher)
-PHP (version 5.4 or higher)
+* PHP (version 5.4 or higher)

 Certain PHP modules (sometimes referred to as extensions) must be enabled:
 'mysql' and 'gd' version 2 or higher.
 On some platforms, you may need to install specific packages for these modules.

-For Debian GNU/Linux users, you should install these packages: httpd, mysql, mysql-server, php, php-gd, php-mcrypt, php-mysql, php-pear, and whatever Apache packages suit your needs.
+For Debian GNU/Linux users, you should install these packages: sudo apt-get insatll httpd, mysql, mysql-server, php, php-gd, php-mcrypt, php-mysql, php-pear and whatever Apache packages suit your needs.

 ChurchCRM can be run entirely with free software.
 In fact, that's half the point of why it was written!